pp129/gps-player/README.md

             this.device.name = 'devicename' // device name
         },
         stop () {
-          this.device.id = ''// device id
+          this.device.id = ''
-          this.device.name = '' // device name
+          this.device.name = ''
         }
     }
 }